Southern right whale: Reproduction

+Predation

+The only known predator of the southern right whale is the killer whale, There have been cases of adult killer whales hunting a southern right whale calf in Golfo San Jose, Argentina in 1986, and of killer whales hunting a newborn southern right whale in Balneario Quintão, off the northern coast of Rio Grande do Sul, Brazil, in July 2008.

 Feeding

 Like right whales in other oceans, southern right whales feed almost exclusively on zooplankton, particularly krill.
 They feed just beneath the water's surface, holding their mouths partly open and skimming water continuously while swimming.
 They strain the water out through their long baleen plates to capture their prey.
-A southern right whale's baleen can measure up to 2.8 m long, and is made up of 220-260 baleen plates.
+A southern right whale's baleen can measure up to 2.8 m long, and is made up of 220–260 baleen plates.